+SPECIAL TOPICS

-SPECIAL TOPICS (1 credit) The advanced study of any particular topic that may interest the student.
+The advanced study of any particular topic that may interest the student.
 Time will be spent on SCADA topics of the student's choice, research into particular areas, small projects and class presentations.
+Guest speakers include: realtors, financial advisors and human resource experts.

-SCADA TESTING & CONTROL LAB

-Breakthroughs in communications and microprocessor technologies have made it possible for industry to automate control systems and aid in the collection of management data.
+SCADA TESTING & CONTROL LAB (7 credits) Breakthroughs in communications and microprocessor technologies have made it possible for industry to automate control systems and aid in the collection of management data.
 Using PLCs, students will learn what components are used and how these systems work.
 Laboratory work will provide the student with the experiences in the identification, selection and programming of equipment needed to make a fully operational SCADA system.
 Prerequisite: successful completion of all SCADA courses previously required up to this point.